Skip to main content

 Urine culture

-Different urine tests look for specific substances made by bladder cancer cells.
-One or more of these tests may be used along with urine cytology to help see if you have bladder cancer.
-These include the tests called NMP22® (or BladderChek®), BTA Stat®, Immunocyt® , and UroVysion®, which are discussed in Can Bladder Cancer Be Found Early?
+Different urine tests can be used to look for specific substances made by bladder cancer cells (known as tumor markers or biomarkers).
+One or more of these tests may be used, often along with urine cytology, to help see if you have bladder cancer:

-Some doctors find these urine tests useful in looking for bladder cancers, but they may not help in all cases.
+Some doctors find urine biomarker tests to be useful in looking for bladder cancers, but these tests may not always be helpful.
 Most doctors feel that cystoscopy is still the best way to find bladder cancer.

-Some of these tests are more helpful for finding bladder cancer that has come back in someone who has already had it, rather than first diagnosing it.
+Some of these tests might be more helpful for looking for bladder cancer that has come back in someone who has already had it, rather than for first diagnosing it.

 Cystoscopy

 Fluorescence cystoscopy (also known as blue light cystoscopy) may be done along with routine cystoscopy.
 For this exam, a light-activated drug is put into the bladder during cystoscopy.
-It's taken up by cancer cells.
-When the doctor then shines a blue light through the cystoscope, any cells containing the drug will glow (fluoresce).
+This drug is taken up by cancer cells.
+When the doctor shines a blue light through the cystoscope, any cells containing the drug will glow (fluoresce).
 This can help the doctor see abnormal areas that might have been missed by the white light normally used.

 Transurethral resection of bladder tumor (TURBT)